mortezakowkabi/jcb-persian-documentation/015-Adding-Templates-and-Layouts-to-a-Site-View.md

 [00:08:53](https://www.youtube.com/watch?v=6VBbi3Rl2eY&t=00h08m53s)

 Within JCB, when creating a layout, you can choose which **Dynamic Get dataset** is available.
-However, the layout itself won’t affect the Site View’s data model—it’s purely for display.
+However, the layout itself won't affect the Site View's data model—it's purely for display.

 ---